rebel7580/Sonoff-Tasmota-RPI-WatchDog/README.md

 Added:

-* watchdog.ino - adds most of the watchdog code.
+* watchdog.ino - Adds most of the watchdog code.

 Changed: